katharostech/lucky/src/cli/client/cli_help/container.md

 ## Container Removal

 All running containers will be automatically stopped and removed by Lucky when the charm is removed.
-Currently there is no way to remove containers after creating them.
-This functionality is on the roadmap.
-If you need this please [open an issue](https://tree.taiga.io/project/zicklag-lucky/issues).
+You can manually delete a container in your charm logic with `lucky container delete`.